Last Updated on

 While I was waiting, I got a phone call from my personal wine consultant.
 I wasn’t able to make it to the phone, so she left a message and then followed up promptly with an email to make sure I knew that I could contact her at any time.

-This personal wine consultant is your personal contact for anything California Wine Club related.
+This wine consultant is your personal contact for anything California Wine Club related.
 You can tell her your preferences and she’ll update your file, request a replacement bottle if you didn’t like what you received, or give her any sort of feedback you feel she might need to improve your experience.

 My wine arrived, and because it contains alcohol, someone 21 or older has to sign for it.
 That means you have to be home when it arrives.
 The great thing is, I continued to receive updates on the shipping status of the package, so I knew when it would be here.
 I also work from home, so that made it easier.
 I’m always here!

 When my wine arrived, it came in a very nondescript brown box.
 No California Wine Club logo on the side, no bright colors, and nothing very exciting at all.
-Maybe they pull out all the stops for their higher-paying members, but my box certainly didn’t get any extra attention.
+Maybe they pull out all the stops for their higher-paying wine club members, but my box certainly didn’t get any extra attention.

 There it sits, on my kitchen counter, in all its glory.